apache/cordova-docs/docs/en/edge/guide/cli/index.md

 Native Project Dev Workflow, you will have to add plugins using Plugman (guide link here), multiple times for each platform.)

-Here are examples of how you might add features using the CLI:
+Here are examples of how you might use the CLI to add features to the app:

 * Basic device information (Device API):